Ex-NFL Stars Accused of Stealing Over $3.4 Million From League Health-Care Program

 “Ten former NFL players allegedly committed a brazen, multimillion-dollar fraud on a health-care plan meant to help their former teammates and other retired players pay legitimate, out-of-pocket medical expenses,” Assistant Attorney General Benczkowski said in a statement.
 “Today’s indictments underscore that whoever you are, if you loot health-care programs to line your own pockets, you will be held accountable by the Department of Justice.”

-Along with Portis, the former NFL players involved in the alleged scheme include: former Washington Redskins linebacker Robert McCune, 40; John Eubanks, a former cornerback for the Washington team; former San Diego Chargers wide-receiver Tamarick Vanover; former Jacksonville Jaguars safety Ceandris Brown; former Giants safety James Butler; former Seattle Seahawks defensive back Etric Pruitt; and Cincinnati Bengals defensive back Frederick Bennett.
+Along with Portis, the former NFL players involved in the alleged scheme include: former Washington Redskins linebacker Robert McCune, 40; former Redskins cornerback Carlos Rogers, 38; John Eubanks, a former cornerback for the Washington team; former San Diego Chargers wide-receiver Tamarick Vanover; former Jacksonville Jaguars safety Ceandris Brown, 36; former Giants safety James Butler, 37; former Seattle Seahawks defensive back Etric Pruitt, 38; former Philadelphia Eagles running back Correll Buckhalter, 41; and Cincinnati Bengals defensive back Frederick Bennett, 35.

 The government said Thursday it also has filed notice to charge former NFL wide receivers Joe Horn, 47, and Donald Caldwell, 40, with conspiracy to commit health-care fraud.